edpaget/mesos-template/README.md

 1. Clone this repository
 2. From the cloned repository's root directory, run Leiningen with the mesos-framework template
 3. Start Vagrant from the resulting project directory
-4. Once all nodes have started, SSH into the master node
+4. Once all nodes have started, SSH into the master node using `vagrant ssh master`
 5. Go to the default project directory and start a Clojure REPL

 Step 3 notes: